kuviman/linksider/website/content/bevy-jam/_index.md

 <!-- TODO -->

+*The goal of this post is mostly to document my experience with bevy for myself.
+The issues I encountered might be because of my impatience, or me failing to look for a solution and assuming things.*

 ## Day 1

 On day 1 we were starting out with bevy for the first time ever, so we went ahead and read the bevy book.
 Surprisingly it was very short.